adobe/starter-repo/README.md

 ### Usage

-Usage instructions for your code
+Usage instructions for your code.

 Example: